JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/outline.md

     - understand how the compiler process the data

 7. Macros
-    - automate writing of boring boilerplate code
+    - automate writing of boring the boilerplate code
     - good macro create cleaner code

 8. Automatic Differentiation
-    - Theory: difference between forward and backward mode
+    - Theory: difference between the forward and backward mode
     - Implementation techniques

 9. Intermediate representation
-    - how to use internal representation of the code
+    - how to use internal the representation of the code
     - example in automatic differentiation

 10. Parallel computing